maximbetin/explorastur/README.md

 The tool is extremely simple:
 1. Fetches content from the Telecable blog
 2. Parses events from HTML content
-3. Organizes them into a markdown file
+3. Organizes them into a chronological list in a markdown file
+4. Each source is presented under its own header

 ## Date and Month Handling